mskim/rlayout/documentation/PageScript_user_manual.md

 # PageScript User Guide

-	PageScript is Ruby DSL for Page Layout.
+  PageScript is Ruby DSL for creating PDF pages.
 PageScript is an attempt to improve page layout process.
-PageScript has many advantages over using WYSIWIG Page Layout App, we can automate many mundane processes.
+PageScript improves automating processes, over using WYSIWIG Page Layout App.
 PageScript assumes that there are three different tasks done by three different groups of people.

 	1. layout